hybridgroup/kidsruby/README.md

 * tabbed divs for output/turtle/help
 * layout for local html pages with tutorials
 * implement Turtle width and height methods
+* correct top/bottom orientation for Turtle relative to user

 ## TODO